 10. DDoS attackers are now using multi-vector attacks more frequently

-This was an outlier, but around 52 percent of all attacks in Q1 2019 used 2 or more vectors, with 47% of these using 3 vectors.
+This was an outlier, but we’ve seen this shift play out for years now.
+Around 52 percent of all attacks in Q1 2019 used 2 or more vectors, with 47% of these using 3 vectors.
 For contrast, around 11 percent of attacks in 2018 used multi-vector methods, and just 8.9 percent in 2017.

 11. SYN attacks are now the most common form of DDoS attack